 Lag can be caused by a bevy of things: hardware, software, home connection, ISP connection and so on.
 If you’re consistently lagging when you connect in-game, it may be the route your ISP is taking to the game’s server.
 Sometimes it can just be a hiccup down the line.
 Other times it might just be a sub-optimal route.
 ISPs often focus on creating the most cost-effective route instead of the fastest routes.

 Truth: Haste Helps Optimize Speed to Reduce Lag

 That kind of lag is easy to fix — it’s simply a means of finding a better route.
 As a consumer, you can’t really do that on your own.
 The good news is that someone else has.
 Haste optimizes internet traffic, creating customized routes to game servers to give you a much better and faster connection.
 Right now it works to get you to Blizzard and Riot’s servers for Overwatch and League of Legends.
 Haste is planning to add more games in the near future.

-Hopefully this myth-busting article has cleared up any misconceptions or confusion about how internet connections affect gaming.
-In competitive gaming it’s all about keeping a steady connection to the game and every second counts.
-If you find yourself besieged by lag, check out Haste’s free trial.
+Hopefully, this myth-busting article has cleared up any misconceptions or confusion about how internet connections affect gaming.
+In competitive gaming, it’s all about keeping a steady connection to the game and every second counts.
+If you find yourself besieged by lag, sign up for Haste Free!